Android Studio Alternatives in 2026: The Best IDEs, Frameworks, and AI Tools

 4. Budget and timeline.
 Cross-platform frameworks reduce costs by sharing a single codebase.
 No-code platforms are the fastest path to an MVP but limit long-term scalability.
 Building with a Fractional CTO’s guidance ensures your technology choice aligns with your long-term business goals.

 5. AI productivity.
 In 2026, AI-powered tools are a serious productivity multiplier.
-Consider whether your team would benefit from GitHub Copilot inside Android Studio, or from a dedicated AI editor like Cursor or Windsurf for code writing and refactoring.
+Consider whether your team would benefit from GitHub Copilot inside Android Studio, a dedicated AI editor like Cursor or Windsurf for code writing and refactoring, or even JetBrains Air for delegating tasks to multiple AI agents in parallel.
 Many teams now use a hybrid setup — an AI editor for writing code, and Android Studio for building and debugging.
+Be aware that code review can become a bottleneck when AI accelerates code generation.

 6. Long-term maintenance.
 Consider the community size, corporate backing, and update frequency.
 Flutter (Google), React Native (Meta), and Kotlin Multiplatform (JetBrains + Google) all have strong backing for long-term support.